Good-First-Issue-FOSS/MAC_BOT_FOSS/README.md

 The `auth` command utilizes OAuth 2.0 for authentication and verification of user profiles.
 It combines information from Discord and GitHub profiles and stores the user profile data in MongoDB.

-Command: `!auth`
+Command: `!/auth`

 ### Profile

-The `profile` command is used to display the profile of a given user.
+The `profile` command is used to display the profile of the current user.
 It retrieves the user's profile information from the stored data in MongoDB.

-Command: `!profile <user>`
+Command: `/profile`

 ### Projects